Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * **cperiodictwins**
 * **cclearrepetitions**

-For more details on the connexity commands please refer the @ref occt_draw_makeconnected "MakeConnected commands" of the Draw test harness user guide.
+For more details on the connexity commands please refer the [MakeConnected commands](#occt_draw_makeconnected) of the Draw test harness user guide.

-To track the history of a shape modification during MakeConnected operation the @ref occt_draw_hist "standard history commands" can be used.
+To track the history of a shape modification during MakeConnected operation the [standard history commands](#occt_draw_hist) can be used.

-To have possibility to access the error/warning shapes of the operation use the *bdrawwarnshapes* command before running the algorithm (see command usage in the @ref specification__boolean_ers "Errors and warnings reporting system" of Boolean operations user guide).
+To have possibility to access the error/warning shapes of the operation use the *bdrawwarnshapes* command before running the algorithm (see command usage in the [Errors and warnings reporting system](#specification__boolean_ers) of Boolean operations user guide).